This story from Better Start Bradford is brilliant. Read more

 Engaging people - transforming participation in commissioning

-To support the delivery of our engagement and experience work, NHS Airedale, Wharfedale & Craven, NHS Bradford Districts and NHS Bradford City CCGs are looking for partnership bids from local organisations that have experience in delivering successful community development and engagement services.
+To support the delivery of our engagement and experience work we launched the engaging people scheme in early 2017.
+Engaging people looked for partnership bids from local organisations that have experience in delivering successful community development and engagement services.
+It is a joint scheme across NHS Airedale, Wharfedale and Craven, Bradford Districts and Bradford City CCGs.

-Good engagement is critical in making our plans for the future a success - including new models of care, the Five Year Forward View and our Sustainability and Transformation Plan.
-Specifically, an integral part of our STP is supporting service development through patient experience, engagement and empowerment.
+We launched Engaging People as we know that good engagement is critical in making our plans for the future a success.
+These plans include those for new models of care, the Five Year Forward View and our Sustainability and Transformation Plan (STP).
+A key part of our STP is supporting service development through patient experience, engagement and empowerment.

-We are looking for a collaborative partnership to deliver our involvement, engagement and patient experience support function.
-To deliver on our plans, a broad mix of engagement activities and approaches is needed to ensure the effective involvement of people across our community.
+Engaging people means that our CCGs develop a partnership with local organisations to deliver our involvement, engagement and patient experience.
+It also means that we can offer a broad mix of engagement activities to ensure there is effective involvement of people across our community.

 1. Is the intended investment into this provision £175,000 per year for three years or is it £175k for the full three years?